Twin City Railroad: History

 Early reporting mentions that a steam-powered streetcar existed in Centralia during the 1890s but ended due to the loss of the locomotive in a fire.
-Work to begin an electric streetcar line to connect the Twin Cities began in 1905 under the direction of the Centralia-Chehalis Electric Railway & Power Company.
+Work to begin an electric streetcar line to connect the Twin Cities began in 1905 under the direction of the Centralia-Chehalis Electric Railway & Power Company (CCERP).
+Early plans to power the system was based on the construction of a dam on the Newaukum River.
+The Lewis County superior court awarded eminent domain and condemned property rights to CCERP allowing the company to obtain ownership of lands around the river for the project.
 The clearance of the right-of-way was started in 1909.

 The line was reported as built under the Twin City Light & Traction Company name and the rail lines were laid from the middle of stretch, working first towards Chehalis as the final route into Centralia had not been determined.
 The trolley wires and electric railroad were finished in 1910 and operation of the first streetcar on the line occurred in Chehalis on May 27, 1910.
 The line was powered by a power plant located in nearby Coal Creek and the railroad contained a branch connecting it to a local coal mine.
 There were intentions to use a streetcar for employees to access the power plant.

 Until the streetcar system ended, the rail was used to ferry "exhibits and livestock" to the Southwest Washington Fairgrounds which was located between the two cities.
 One of the cars was given the moniker, the "Tooneville Trolley".